Optimal Algorithms for Online Convex Optimization with Adversarial Constraints: The Constrained OCO (COCO) Problem

-\end{assumption} Unless specified otherwise, we will assume that the above Lipschitzness condition holds w.r.t. the standard Euclidean norm.
-Hence, the Lipschitzness condition implies that the $\ell_2$-norm of the (sub)-gradients of the cost and constraint functions are uniformly upper-bounded by $G/2$ over the entire admissible set $\Omega.$ We emphasize that the values of the parameters $G$ and $D$ are \emph{not necessarily known} to the policy.
-Finally, we make the following feasibility assumption on the online constraint functions. \begin{assumption}[Feasibility] There exists some feasible action $x^* \in \Omega $ s.t. $g_{t,i}(x^*) \leq 0, \forall t \in T, \forall i\in [k].$ The set of all feasible actions is denoted by $\Omega^*,$ which will be called the feasible set.
-In other words, the feasible set is defined as
+Unless specified otherwise, the norm $||\cdot||$ will refer to the standard Euclidean norm and $\nabla f$ will refer to an arbitrary subgradient of a convex function $f$.
+Assumption \ref{bddness} implies that the $\ell_2$-norm of the (sub)gradients of the cost and constraint functions are uniformly upper-bounded by $G$ over the admissible set $\mathcal{X}.$ Finally, we make the following feasibility assumption about the constraint functions. \begin{assumption}[Feasibility] There exists a feasible action $x^\star \in \mathcal{X} $ s.t. $g_{t,i}(x^\star) \leq 0, \forall t, i.$ The feasible set $\mathcal{X}^\star$ is defined to be the set of all feasible actions.
+The feasibility assumption implies that $\mathcal{X}^\star \neq \emptyset.$ \end{assumption} The feasibility assumption distinguishes the cost functions from the constraint functions and is commonly assumed in the literature \citep{guo2022online, neely2017online, yu2016low,yuan2018online,yi2023distributed, georgios-cautious}.
+In Section \ref{simul_constr}, we will consider a constraint-only variant of the problem where the feasibility assumption (Assumption \ref{feas-constr}) will be relaxed.
+See Appendix \ref{app:assumptions} for a brief discussion on the assumptions.

-The feasibility assumption is equivalent to the condition that $\Omega^* \neq \emptyset.$ \end{assumption} Assumptions \ref{cvx} and \ref{bddness} are standard in the online learning literature.
-The feasibility assumption (Assumption \ref{feas-constr}), which is common in the literature on the constrained OCO problem, implies that there exists a \emph{uniformly} admissible action $x^*$ which satisfies \emph{all} constraints on \emph{every} round.
-In other words, all constraint functions are non-positive over a common subset \citep{neely2017online, yu2016low,yuan2018online,yi2023distributed, georgios-cautious}.
-This assumption of instantaneous feasibility will be relaxed in Section \ref{ext} where we only assume that there exists a fixed admissible action $x^*$ that satisfies the property that the sum of the constraint functions at $x^*$ over any interval of length $S \geq 1$ is non-positive.
-Note that we \emph{do not} assume Slater's condition as it does not hold in many problems of interest \citep{yu2016low}.
-Furthermore, we do not restrict the sign of the constraint functions, which could take both positive and negative values on its domain.

-Inspired by the Lyapunov method in the control theory, in the following, we propose an online meta-policy for the \texttt{OCS} problem and show that it yields optimal violation bounds.
-Our main technical contribution is that while the classic works, such as \citet{neely2010stochastic}, use the Lyapunov theory in a stochastic setting, we adapt it to the adversarial setting by combining the Lyapunov method with the OCO framework.